Aging Thyroid Patients: What we need to know

 Why is stomach acid so important?
 It plays a role with enzymes in breaking down your food and supplements for digestion, plus the absorption of nutrients.
 And breaking down the food better empties the stomach better, which means less stomach problems.

 What to do?
-Adding 2-3 teaspoons of either Apple Cider Vinegar or lemon juice into every drink with meals brings the acid back into the stomach, say thyroid patients., which improves absorption of nutrients from better digestion.
+Patients report adding 1-2 teaspoons of either Apple Cider Vinegar or lemon juice into every drink with meals.
+It brings the acid back into the stomach, they are reporting, which improves absorption of nutrients from better digestion.

 3) THE ABILITY TO CONVERT THE THYROID HORMONE T4 to T3 CAN DECLINE — what to do about it